 The technical studies performed, including the hydrodynamic modeling, have made it possible to explain the need to implement adaptation measures against droughts.
 Even though the project may have been formulated under a scenario of flood affectation, it was possible to redefine the costs of every action set in the project, as well as the possibility to achieve the goals with the available resources and actions scheduled.
 However, when evaluating the actions already performed, the MTR does not take such variables into consideration.
 Instead, it simply judges the project based on the progress or delay of the goals in the logical framework; and ignores the fact that the implemented studies have allowed for the identification of actions with precise design and costing (for example the home gardens) that can truly reduce the vulnerability of the region's communities to the effects of climate change and the execution possibilities according to the available resources.
 The MTR report also omitted to reference a key and successful information and extension modality implemented by the project, which is the training of rural advocators or "promoters" acting as community liaison persons to designated groups of families.
-Members of this network has received dedicated trainings by the e project technical team and have been helping to disseminate and implement adaptio on practio es a ind also s upport mor nitoring of result s from th e field. -
+Members of this network has received dedicated trainings by the project technical team and have been helping to disseminate and implement adaption practices and also support monitoring of results from the field.